 The equipment is priced according to the grade of ski you choose.
 If you require a ski boot larger than size 12, please advise us at the time of booking so that we can inform the resort in advance.
 We strongly recommend that you check that your personal insurance covers you for loss/damage to hired equipment.
 Esprit Ski Insurance includes this cover to the value of £500 for your own ski equipment, and £250 for hired equipment.
 Ski-hire shops may offer insurance to you and we recommend that you accept this if your own travel insurance policy does not cover you.

 c) Lift Passes

-NB: This guarantee does not apply to prices and/or special offers quoted before departure or after arrival in resort lift pass companies’ websites, resort websites and/or other third party websites.
+NB: This guarantee does not apply to prices and/or special offers quoted before departure or after arrival in resort, lift pass companies’ websites, resort website and/or other third party websites.

 d) Children’s Free Lift Passes/Equipment